Knight-Wu/articles/linux 相关/linux 原理.md

 The smallest addressable unit on a block device is a sector.
 Sectors come in various powers of two, but 512 bytes is the most common size.the device cannot address or operate on a unit smaller than the sector.

 * memory page, fs block , disk sector
 Sectors, the smallest addressable unit to the device, are sometimes called “hard sectors” or “device blocks.”
-Meanwhile, blocks, the smallest addressable unit to the filesystem, are sometimes referred to as “filesystem blocks” or “I/O blocks.”The kernel also requires that a block be no larger than the page size
+Meanwhile, blocks, the smallest addressable unit to the filesystem, are sometimes referred to as “filesystem blocks” or “I/O blocks.” block size 必须不能大于page size, 并且要是sector 的2的次方倍

 ## The Design of the UNIX Operating System notes